atkinsonap/atkinsonap.github.io/_pages/stimuli.md

 Atkinson, A.P., Dittrich, W.H., Gemmell, A.J., & Young, A.W.
 (2004).
 Emotion perception from dynamic and static body expressions in point-light and full-light displays.
 Perception, 33, 717-746.

-Click here for an example patch-light body expression of emotion used in this study (a QuickTime movie file).
+Here's an example patch-light body expression of emotion used in this study.

+<video src="PLbodyactor10Fhappy1.mp4" width="320" height="200" controls preload></video>

 For a subsequent study that employed slightly modified versions of these stimuli, see: